Near-rectilinear halo orbit

-Near-rectilinear halo orbit (NRHO) in cislunar space, as illustrated by A.I.
-Solutions, Inc. using the FreeFlyer software.
+Near-rectilinear halo orbit (NRHO) in cislunar space.

 In orbital mechanics a near-rectilinear halo orbit (NRHO) is a halo orbit that passes close to the smaller of two bodies and has nearly stable behavior.
 The CAPSTONE mission, launched in 2022, is the first spacecraft to use such orbit in cislunar space, and this Moon-centric orbit is planned as a staging area for future lunar missions.
 In contrast with low lunar orbit which NASA characterizes as being deep in the lunar gravity well, NRHO is described as being "balanced on the edge" of the gravity well.

 The NRHOs are a subset of the halo families.
 This orbit type could also be used with other bodies in the Solar System and beyond.

 Description

 Near-rectilinear halo orbits are one theoretical solution to the classic three-body problem in gravitational mechanics, and have been mathematically described for decades.

 Earth-Moon Lagrangian points: a spacecraft in an NRHO around the L2 Lagrange point would have a view of Earth unobstructed by the Moon.

 A halo orbit is a periodic, three-dimensional orbit associated with one of the Lagrange points.
 Near-rectilinear means that some segments of the orbit have a greater curvature than those of an elliptical orbit of the same maximum diameter, and other segments have a curvature less than that of an elliptical orbit of the same maximum diameter (taking maximum diameter as that of the smallest circle that contains the whole of the orbit).
 In the extreme case all segments have zero curvature with four points with infinite curvature (i.e. a quadrilateral).